zhikai-liu/mountainlab/doc/the_first_sort.md

 > kron-view results ms2 ds1

 Don't forget the word "results".
 This launches the MountainView GUI.
-Further description of the GUI can be found [[todo: MountainView]].
+Further description of the GUI can be found [here](mountainview.md).